brainey/electon-screen-recorder/README.md

 Unfortunately, since the time this tutorial was written, several  changes have been made to Electron to make it a more secure environment.
-One of the changes was the removal of the `remote` from the renderer process.
-So, had to the portions using remote using ipcMain and ipcRenderer.
-It does seem odd to me that things like dialog and popup windows are not a renderer process, but they are part of the main process space (as coded up in `index.js`).
+One of the changes was the removal of the `remote` facility from the renderer process.
+So, had to rewrite the portions using remote to `ipcMain` and `ipcRenderer` instead.

+It does seem odd to me
+that things like dialog and popup windows are not the responsibility of a renderer process, but that they are part of the main process space (as coded up, in this example, in `index.js`).

 Anyway, I wanted to capture this (sorry for the pun...) before moving on to learning other capabilities and features of Electron.